duplocloud/docs/kubernetes/hpa.md

 ### Stopping a Service with HPA

-To stop a service that is stuck in the Running state due to HPA, directly deleting pods will not suffice as new ones will be created to maintain the set number of replicas.
-Instead, you should remove the HPA configuration and adopt a static replication strategy by setting the replica count to 0.
+To stop a service that is stuck in the Running state due to HPA, you cannot directly deleting pods, as new ones are created to maintain the set number of replicas.
+Instead, remove the HPA configuration and adopt a static replication strategy by setting the replica count to 0.
 This ensures the service is effectively stopped without attempting to set `minReplicas` to 0, which is an invalid configuration for HPA.

 ### Troubleshooting